General terms & conditions

 - Up to 3 days before arrival you can cancel your vacation free of charge.

 - In case of cancellation 2 to 1 days before arrival or no show on the day of arrival, 100% of the travel price will be charged.

 - Up to 14 days before arrival you can cancel your vacation free of charge.

 - From 13 days before arrival we reserve the right to charge 70% of the tour price.

-- From 7 days prior to arrival we reserve the right to charge 90% of the holiday price.
+- From 7 days before arrival we reserve the right to charge 90% of the tour price.

 Disability of arrival

 If the contracting party is prevented from arriving at the accommodating establishment on the date of arrival since this is impossible due to unforeseeable extraordinary events (e.g. extreme snowfall, floods etc.), the contracting party shall not be obliged to pay the agreed remuneration for the date of arrival.